The capstone

 What you have built

-Put together with the earlier modules, this is a complete, defensible scouting operation: offline-first collection, measured scout accuracy, validated custom metrics, public-analytics cross-checks, predictive what-ifs, explicit defense evaluation, and a one-command rebuild that feeds picklists and pre-match briefs.
-That is the difference between a team that has data and a team that wins with it.
+Put together with the earlier modules, this is a complete and defensible scouting operation: offline-first collection, measured scout accuracy, validated custom metrics, cross-checks against public analytics, predictive what-ifs, explicit defense evaluation, and a one-command rebuild that feeds picklists and pre-match briefs.

 Key takeaways